Every Attempt to Change Gun Laws Under Trump

 Congress Discussed Banning Bump Stocks, Has Yet to Pass Anything

-After a “bump stock,” which makes a legal semiautomatic firearm function like an illegal automatic weapon, was used in the Las Vegas shooting, Democratic Senator Dianne Feinstein introduced a bill that would ban the devices.
+After a “bump stock,” which makes a legal semiautomatic firearm function like an illegal automatic weapon, was used in the Las Vegas shooting, Democratic senator Dianne Feinstein introduced a bill that would ban the devices.
 Even a handful of Republicans said they wanted to look into outlawing bump stocks, including Senators Ron Johnson, Lindsey Graham, and John Cornyn.
 However, many GOP lawmakers backed off after the NRA said their legality should be addressed by the ATF.

 In early December, the Senate Judiciary Committee held a hearing on the matter and the ATF initiated a new review of bump stocks.
 The ATF already told Congress in 2010 and 2013 that it doesn’t have the authority to regulate the devices, and the agency’s acting director warned that they might conclude again that they need guidance from Congress.
 “It’s hard to believe this is anything other than another way for Republicans to stall congressional action,” Feinstein said.